Skip to content

 You can access a range of vocational education and training courses and degrees at TAFE SA.
-Each course may have particular admission criteria you need to meet.
+Each course may have its own Course Admission Requirements (CAR).
+These will be detailed on the course page.

-Most Diploma and Advanced Diploma level courses are eligible for VET Student Loans.
-To access a VET Student Loan you will need to show you are academically suited to undertake the course by either:
+Most Diploma and Advanced Diploma level courses are eligible for VET Student Loans (VSL).
+To access VSL you will need to show evidence of academically suitability to undertake the course.
+Eligibility can be achieved by any of the following:

 Ranking is used for entry to competitive courses where class numbers are restricted.
 This may include:

-Visit TAFE SA Degrees for more information about higher education admission criteria.
+Visit TAFE SA Degrees to view available qualifications and to learn more about higher education admission criteria.

 You must be 16 years old, and not enrolled in school, before you can enrol in a TAFE SA course.